Digisynthetic/Digisyn-Link-VSC/README.md

-__The Digisyn Link VSC (AES67 Virtual Sound Card) can send AES67 audio streams in a Windows environment.
+__The Digisyn VSC (AES67 Virtual Sound Card) can send AES67 audio streams in a Windows environment.
 It requires the use of the [Digisyn Link3 GUI Controller][digisyn-link]  to manage the routing of audio streams (both unicast and multicast).__

 ![Digisyn Link Logo](./images/DIGISYNLINK.jpg)